pzzd/docker-lamp/README.md

 #### Create the app database

-Use the script at /database/login-demo-dump.sql to create a database and a table for the web app.
+Use the script at /database/login-demo-dump.sql to create a database and a table for the web app in Docker Desktop.

-Set the username and password in /credentials/mysql.json.

 #### Connect the app to the database

-Get the mysql IP address inside the docker container:
+Get the mysql IP address inside the docker container.
+You have to do this every time you do `docker compose up` because the IP address will change.
 ```
 docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' lamp-db-1
 172.21.0.2
 ```

-Update /html/not-so-great-login-demo/credentials/mysql.json thusly:
+Update /html/not-so-great-login-demo/credentials/mysql.json thusly.
+The servername port will always be 3306.
+Use the real password for dbpass.
 ```
+{
         "servername": "172.21.0.2:3306",
+        "username": "dbuser",
+        "password": "XXXXX",
+        "schema": "logindemo"
+}
 ```
-You have to do this every time you do `docker compose up` because the IP address will change.

 ## TODO
 - figure out why i need apache/vhosts.conf